Jamesyps/jamesyps.github.io/_posts/2017-08-08-locking-master-pages-in-perch.md

 date: '2017-08-08 20:50:00'
 intro: Its built into Runway, but how can you prevent users selecting system master pages in standard Perch?
 highlight: emerald

+meta:
+  description: Its built into Runway, but how can you prevent users selecting system master pages in standard Perch?
 ---

 When building sites using Perch I like to make sure each page is its own master template.
 This not only makes any future Runway upgrade easier but it feels like a better way of organising pages.
 Of course if you do not use master templates in this way or have a better solution do let me know!